 Soak it in while you can

 This worldview is represented even in the title.
 At the time this song was written, the slogan “An Army of One” was used by the US Army to get recruits.
 The idea that they were going for was one of self-reliance.
 Yes, you are part of a team, but you must depend mainly on your own resources to survive.

 Here that term is used to mock an inability to form any connections with other people.
 This isn’t friendly empathy with depression.
 It’s a sneering attack on someone stumbling around alone in the cold, looking for answers to explain why his life has become a failure.
 It’s a far cry from the giddy happiness of singing, “FLUUUUUUUFF-HEEEEEEEEEEEAD!”

 It’s somewhat surprising that most performances of this song occurred in venues where it’s difficult to remember this sort of depression.
 The debut took place in the stunning beauty that is The Gorge Amphitheatre (7/12/03).
-It was then shelved for the rest of the summer before making an appearance during the second day of all of the joy that is a Phish festival (IT, 8/3/03).
-3.0 versions included the excitement of the return run (3/8/09) and a stunning version in the Festival 8 acoustic set (11/1/09); the above quoted verse took on new meaning as we all were indeed sitting, soaking in the sun and regretting our return trips to colder climates.
+It was then shelved for the rest of the summer before making an appearance during the second day of all the joy that is a Phish festival (IT, 8/3/03).
+A stunning version was offered during the acoustic set at Festival 8 (11/1/09); the above quoted verse took on new meaning as we all were indeed sitting, soaking in the sun, and regretting our return trips to colder climates.
 Maybe the goal was to try to represent a dichotomy of some sort, to make the joyous moments seem even brighter by being thrown into sharp relief, but the result of the placement is that this song doesn’t get much respect.
 This isn’t a summer song.
 Listen to it in February when the bleakness of the sky matches that of your emotions.